brh55/brh55.github.io/_posts/2018-12-30-discord-bot-part-1.md

  In this URL Scheme you'll notice **3** key important query parameters that we need to alter

-- `client_id`= the client id of your application, this can be found on your application page
+- `client_id` - the client id of your application, this can be found on your application page
-- `scope` = the scope or type of permissions we are requesting for, in the case `bot`
+- `scope` - the scope or type of permissions we are requesting for, in the case `bot`
-- `permissions` = a integer representation of the set of permissions, in our case, we are requesting message permissions which is going to be `2048`
+- `permissions` - a integer representation of the set of permissions, in our case, we are requesting message permissions which is going to be `2048`

 We can determine our permissions in the bot page, using the `bot permissions` helper tool.
 You'll only be needing to calculate these permissions every so often, so it's best to just use this tool to simplify and prevent any potential errors.
 In our bot, we only need `Send Messages`, so we can copy over the permissions integer for our bto, however, feel free to add any additional permissions to your bot to further experiment.